Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-2-transience.md

 doing it unconsciously at every pause in my thought process;
 thus I didn't have to think hard to predict when the computer was at risk and explicitly decide when I ought to save.
-Ngnghm was properly appalled.
+Ann was properly appalled.
 Didn't the system just automatically save everything I typed?
 Why was human thought and habit involved at all in a task that could have been fully automated long ago
 — and indeed had been automated in all but the earliest and most primitive Houyhnhnm computing systems?

-Although, he remarked,
+Although, she remarked,
 considering the overall computing system containing both Sapient and Computer, the task had been automated indeed.
 Indeed, if you came to think of it, this task couldn't possibly _not_ be automated, unless the computing system were only used but to produce worthless data never worth keeping
-— at which point it would thus be itself worthless.
+— at which point it would thus itself be mostly worthless.
 However, the task had been imperfectly automated at great cost by creating a habit in my brain and hands, rather than automated both perfectly and cheaply by having it done by the computer.